alexjvr1/Courses/R.Session2_Tidyverse_GENE0001.md

-### Note:
+### Notes

-These notes should serve as starting point for learning about data wrangling and visualisation.
+This lecture should serve as starting point for learning about data wrangling and visualisation.
 Use the links in the "Extra" section below to learn more, and practice on your own datasets.

+Learn Tidyverse first and "Do powerful things quickly": http://varianceexplained.org/r/teach-tidyverse/

+## Part 1: Data wrangling: Turning un-tidy data into tidy data

+What are Tidy data?

+1. Every column is a variable.

+2. Every row is an observation.

+3. Every cell is a single value.

+Read more about tidy data: https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html